caroleatierney/Paris_Travel_App_Blog/README.md

 &at=52.531,13.3843
 &q=Brandenburg+Gate

-Local app
-Push changes then
-npm start

-gh-pages
+To run locally:
+type "npm start"

+To push to GH-Pages:
-Push changes then
-Use 'npm run deploy'
+Add, Push and Commit changes then type 'npm run deploy'